 Executive Directors of the GS1 UK supervisory board include Anne Godfrey, Harshal Gore and Dave Crapnell.

 A former global Supply Chain leader now focused on shaping key industry initiatives.
 Chris joins GS1 UK as chair since retiring in 2018 after 36 years with the world’s largest food and drinks company, Nestlé.

-He brings a wealth of knowledge and industry experience to the GS1 UK Supervisory Board.
+Patrick brings a wealth of industry knowledge and an international experience to GS1 UK.

 Neal is Global Supply Chain Director at Mayborn Group, proud owner of leading baby essentials brand tommee tippee® and his distinguished career in retail spans over 25 years.

 After graduating from Manchester Metropolitan University with a BA (Hons) in Retail Management and Marketing, Neal joined Tesco as a graduate trainee.
 He spent 10 years at Asda, where he rose through the ranks to Director of Supply, before joining MFI where, as Logistics Director, he was part of a small team involved in the sale of the retail business into private equity ownership.